 The Preferred Rewards Gold Card by American Express Benefits & Features

 The Preferred Rewards Gold Card rewards cardholders with Membership Rewards points whenever they make a purchase.
-Points are earned at a rate of 3 points for every £1 spent at American Express Travel, 2 points for every £1 spent directly with an airline or in a foreign currency, and 1 point for every other £1 spent.
-Additionally, cardholders can earn a 10,000 point welcome bonus by spending £3,000 in the first three months, plus an annual bonus of 10,000 points by spending £15,000 each year.
+Points are earned at a rate of 2 points for every £1 spent directly with an airline or in a foreign currency, and 1 point for every other £1 spent.
+Additionally, cardholders can earn a 20,000 point welcome bonus by spending £3,000 in the first three months.
 Other benefits include two lounge visits a year.

 How Do Membership Rewards Points Work?

 Membership Rewards is the American Express customer loyalty program.
 Cardholders earn Membership Rewards points when they spend on their participating charge cards.
 Membership Rewards points can then be used to pay for charges on your statement, shop at Amazon.co.uk, buy gift cards at Amex’s shopping partners, or pay for flights, train or hotel stays.
 Cardholders generally get the most value from their points by transferring them to one of Amex’s partners rewards programmes.